sanashaik5/yoyopizzabot/README.md

 # yoyopizzabot
-This is a pizza bot which helps taking the orders from customers .And helps in assisting them This pizza bot first takes an Order from the customers it includes :
+This is a pizza bot which helps in taking the orders from customers .And helps in assisting them This pizza bot first takes an Order from the customers it includes :
         pizza flavor,